Skip to Content

 Sweet and Savory Food Pairings

-The food that works best is finger food, and it can be sweet or savory or both!
+The food that works best for an afternoon tea is finger food, and it can be sweet or savory or both!
 For our Easter tea, we wanted to have both, but it was important that the food was easy to put together so that it could remain casual.

 For ease, we opted for some pastel macaroons at Costco along with some chocolate bunnies and then made our own little cucumber and cream cheese sandwiches.
 Simple and casual, but with a nod to tradition with the cucumber sandwiches (recipe below).

-If you are celebrating a specific theme or holiday, it is nice to design the food options around colors and flavors associated with the theme (i.e., chocolate and red berries around Valentine’s Day).
+If you are celebrating a specific theme or holiday, it is nice to design the food options around colors and flavors associated with the theme (i.e., red pepper and spinach tea sandwiches at Christmas).

-An afternoon tea generally takes place before dinner, but in the late afternoon.
-The timing is something to consider if you are also planning to have dinner as the snacks can be pretty filling.
+The timing of your tea party is something to consider if you are also planning to have dinner, as the snacks can be pretty filling.
 At our Easter tea, we liked the little cucumber sandwiches so much that we didn’t feel up to a full dinner later that evening.

 Like this recipe?
 It helps me out greatly if you leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below and maybe even leave me a quick comment too!